Link to the aNaLoG.MaN main page

 |SD-9 is a touch brighter

 We can also do a STEREO true bypass mod on the CE-1.
 It's not easy due to the way the jacks work.
 When using only the mono jack on a CE-1, you get dry and wet out of that jack.
 When you plug into the Stereo jack, the mono jack just gets wet and the stereo jack gets dry.
-It's not true stereo like our Analog Man chorus but it can sound cool.
-We use a 4PDT switch and a special switching jack to allow it to work just like stock but with true bypass, for $60 or $80 for bypass and the input impedance mod.
-With true bypass, there is no change in function when ON, but when OFF the input is connected directly to both output jacks for true bypass on both jacks.
+The CE-1 is not a true stereo pedal like our Analog Man chorus, but it can sound cool.
+We use a 4PDT switch and a special switching jack to allow it to work just like stock but with true bypass.
+With true byass, there is no change in function when ON, but when OFF the input is connected directly to both output jacks for true bypass on both jacks.